 Therapeutic Goods Committee (TGC)

-The Therapeutic Goods Committee (TGC) is established under regulation 34 of the Therapeutic Goods Regulations 1990 (the regulations) to advise and make recommendations to the Minister for Health and Ageing on the adoption of standards for therapeutic goods, matters relating to standards for therapeutic goods, including requirements for labelling and packaging and standards for manufacture of therapeutic goods, and matters relating to medical device standards and conformity assessment standards.
+The Therapeutic Goods Committee (TGC) is established under regulation 34 of the Therapeutic Goods Regulations 1990 (the regulations) to provide advice and to make recommendations to the Minister for Health on the adoption of standards for therapeutic goods, matters relating to standards for therapeutic goods, including requirements for labelling and packaging and standards for manufacture of therapeutic goods, and matters relating to medical device standards, conformity assessment standards and standards for biologicals.

 For further details on the role and operation of the TGC, refer to the Therapeutic Goods Regulations 1990.

-The TGC has up to 12 members, who are appointed by the Minister for Health and Ageing.
-The membership includes experts in various fields relevant to therapeutic goods regulation, and nominees of organisations which represent the interests of the main sectors of the therapeutic goods industry, as well as consumers of health services.
+The TGC can have up to 12 members, who are appointed by the Minister for Health.
+The membership includes experts in various fields relevant to therapeutic goods regulation and nominees of organisations that represent the interests of the main sectors of the therapeutic goods industry, as well as consumers of health services.
 Nominees of organisations are appointed on the basis of their individual skills, knowledge and expertise and are not considered to be representatives of the nominating organisations.

 Professor Klaus Schindhelm is the chair of the Therapeutic Goods Committee, having been a member of the committee since 2002 and the chair of the subcommittee on packaging requirements for therapeutic goods for human use since 2008.
 He is a senior research executive in an international medical devices corporation.
 Professor Schindhelm lectures at the Graduate School of Biomedical Engineering of the University of New South Wales and has expertise in biocompatibility.
 He has an extensive publication record.
 He is the Chair of the Vision Cooperative Research Centre (Vision CRC) and has previously been a board member of ANSTO.
 Professor Schindhelm provides expertise in biomedical engineering, and biological safety of biomaterials.